 Does Any Animal Make a Good Therapist?

 Drug rehab animal therapy is so effective that many people believe these animals make the best therapists.
 However, there is a difference between a therapy animal and a pet.

 Trained therapy animals, such as the dogs used in AAT, are highly trained, social, calm and friendly.
 They’re also well-groomed, clean and undergo regular health checks.
 The best therapy animals can adapt their behaviors to any given environment.
 Plus, they allow patients to experience the joy of having a dog without the strain of caring for an animal full-time.

 Adopting a pet has many advantages, but it’s not the same.
 They provide around the clock companionship, which helps recovering addicts keep feelings of loneliness, depression or stress at bay.
 However, having a pet is different than the organized care provided by an AAT professional and their animal.

-At Gateway Foundation, we are continually evolving to ensure our patients get the individualized care they need to successfully recover from drug or alcohol addiction.
+At Gateway, we are continually evolving to ensure our patients get the individualized care they need to successfully recover from drug or alcohol addiction.
 We use evidence-based practices to develop customized treatment plans for each of our patients.
 Our holistic approach ensures you receive the best possible outcomes.

 If you would like to learn more about our innovative drug and alcohol treatment programs, contact us today.
 Your recovery and healing await.